minirop/nubuild/README.md

 # nubuild

-Abstract away build systems by executing some command based on some definition. (linux only at the moment)
+Abstracts away build systems by executing some command based on some definition. (linux only at the moment)

 ## Configuration